SoftUni-Internal/interactive-content/EN/02-Functions/08-Homework.md

 Write a function that checks if a given password is valid.
 Password validations are:

 - The length should be 6 - 10 characters (inclusive)
--	It should consists only of letters and digits
+- It should consist only of letters and digits
 - It should have at least 2 digits

 If a password is valid print `Password is valid`.